 Windows and blinds are affected by sunlight.
-When blinds are up and windows are closed, heat can build up between the window and the blind.
-This trapped heat can damage both window and blind.
+When blinds are up, and windows are closed, heat can build up between the window and the blind.
+This trapped heat can damage both windows and blinds.
 When camping in direct sunlight with the blinds closed, the window must be vented to release trapped heat.
-In transit, the blinds must be opened to keep heat from being trapped between the window and closed blind.
+In transit, the blinds must be opened to keep heat from being trapped between the window and the closed blind.
 Be sure to follow all manufacturer instructions and regulations relating to the blinds and windows maintenance and safety.
+During storage, keep blinds retracted to keep the pleats in good condition.